ccjmne/blog/content/thoughts/unfinished-software-migrations.md

 institutionalised way of life.

-Well, it's 2025 now, and it turns out that while the IT department never considered smartphones, tablets, or the fact that windows aren't always maximised and on a horizontal monitor with the default font size or zoom factor, our customer service department did...
-Where they get their ideas, huh?
+Well, it's 2025 now, and it turns out that while the IT department never considered smartphones, tablets (or the fact that windows aren't always maximised, and on a horizontal monitor with the default font size and zoom factor), our customer service department did...
+Where do they get their ideas from, eh?

 <div class="hi">